 Or be adventurous and Learn to Make Homemade Pastrami from scratch.

 Want even more great grilling recipes and tips?
 Subscribe to my newsletter and follow me on Facebook, Instagram and TikTok for my latest grilling adventures.
 If you make a recipe, I’d love for your to leave a comment and rating below.
 Thanks.

 - 3 cups water or beer

-- Remove the corned beef from the package.
+- Season: Remove the corned beef from the package.
 Rinse.
 Pat dry.
 Rub with provided seasoning pouch.

-- Place on the grill over indirect heat.
+- Smoke: Place on the grill over indirect heat.
 (Coals should not be directly under the meat).
-Cook until the internal temperature reaches 185F.
+Cook until the internal temperature reaches 160-170F degrees.
 Spritz occasionally with water or beer.
 This will take around 3 hours.